/**

 }

 /** The loader whose rawContent populates this ContentDisplay.
-If you get the loader's content
+If you get the loader's content, it will return this ContentDisplay object. **/

 public function get loader():LoaderItem {